CalPlug/ADE7953-Wattmeter/README.md

 Background of Operation
 --------------------------------------------------------------------------------

 The ADE7953 uses registers for communication.
 Depending on the type, this can be an 8 bit, 16 bit, 24 bit or 32 bit register.
-Communication of over 8 bits uses sequential bytes.
+Communication of over 8 bits uses sequential bytes using typical SPI byte-wise communication.
+There are redundancies in how registers are accessed via different bit values for registers.
 For addresses, the same command may be represented in multiple bit versions (eg a 24bit or 32 bit).
 When you call on a certain address, the corresponding value is returned with the value bit size corresponding to the 24 or 32 bit address called on.
 The responding value returns as the function called and of the same bit size.
-The Serial Monitor runs at 115200 baudrate.
+Refer to the documentation!
+For Debug, the Serial Monitor runs at 115200 baudrate when the reporting DEBUG functionality is activated.
+Uncomment IFDEF statements in the library for library operation debug.

 Usage
 --------------------------------------------------------------------------------